 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard Esprit de Beaucastel 2005 is a blend of four estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
+The Tablas Creek Vineyard Esprit de Beaucastel 2006 is a blend of four estate-grown varietals, propagated from budwood cuttings from the Château de Beaucastel estate.
 The wine is based on the dark red fruit, earth, spice and mid-palate richness of Mourvèdre, with additions of Grenache for forward fruit, approachability and lushness, Syrah for mineral, aromatics, and back-palate tannins, and Counoise for brambly spice and acidity.

 Updated tasting notes from a May 2019 vertical tasting can be found on the Tablas Creek blog.

 - 45% Mourvèdre

 The 2006 vintage was a study of contrasts, with a cold, wet start, a very hot early summer, a cool late summer and a warm, beautiful fall.
 Ample rainfall in late winter gave the grapevines ample groundwater, and produced relatively generous crop sizes.
 The relatively cool late-season temperatures resulted in a delayed but unhurried harvest, wines with lower than normal alcohols, strong varietal character, and good acids.
 Syrah began our red harvest starting September 26th, followed by Grenache on October 4th, and Counoise October 24th.
 Mourvèdre was harvested throughout late October and completed the vintage on November 9th.

 The grapes for our Esprit de Beaucastel were grown on our 120-acre certified organic estate vineyard.